-Sales of Lenovo laptops jumped by almost 20-25 percent, and dealers would have sold more but demand outpaced supply, said Biken Sai, marketing manager at Megha Trade, the authorised distributor of Lenovo laptops in the domestic market.
+Sales of Lenovo laptops jumped by almost 20-25 percent, and dealers would have sold more but demand outpaced supply, said Biken Sai, marketing manager at Megha Trade Group, the authorised distributor of Lenovo laptops in the domestic market.

 “We have not been able to meet the growing demand for lack of stock,” he said.
 As the northern border was closed for several months, dealers were all sold out.

 Laptop is one of the items at the top of the shopping list during the Dashain shopping spree, but the expected festival binge has not happened because fresh shipments have not arrived, Sai said.

 The new models that arrived after the first lockdown was lifted got sold out.
 The latest launches in the global market have not reached the domestic market either, he said.
 Sai added that the price of Lenovo laptops had increased by 5-7 percent.

 Laptop dealers and national distributors usually launch the latest models during Dashain and provide schemes and offers, but this year they plan to skip the promos.